GLOBAL MARKETS-World indexes finish vintage year, more gains seen in 2014

 shows it is expected to reverse its upward trend next year as

-, still up more than 4 percent for the year.
-The dollar
+still up more than 4 percent for the year.
+The dollar was

 money-printing.